yukioioioi/yukioioioi/README.md

 - Racist, Homophobic, Transphobic

 - Looking to have a romantic relationship
-> Esp if I don't know you/Just met, like naww???
+> Esp if I don't know you/Just met, like naww?? srry

 - If u support corrupt governments / wanting to talk about politics
 > Kinda targetted,, Like no bro I don't like the orange guy of America, why are u asking anyways and WHO R U.